dipakcse/overlay/README.md

 #
- A video processing mobile app using Python kivy framework
+ A video processing mobile app using Python kivy framework.